elazar/scribing/README.md

 `archive.php` is used to generate the content for the archive page.
-Unlike the content for other pages, archive page content is generated from data contained in post and page content files rather than being created manually in Markdown.
+Unlike the content for other pages, archive page content is generated from data contained in post content files rather than being created manually in Markdown.

 An associative array of posts keyed by year is passed into `$posts`, where the value referenced by each year is an enumerated array of posts for that year.